Australia's World Cup 2022 Standings

-Ange Postecoglou led the Australians to 2015 Asian Cup glory on home soil, and also managed to manoeuvre his country (eventually) to Russia, however called it quits not long after the final game against Honduras.
-At the time of writing, Australia are yet to appoint a successor, with a list of local and international names linked to the role.
+Ange Postecoglou led the Australians to the 2015 Asian Cup glory on home soil, and also managed to manoeuvre his country (eventually) to Russia, however, called it quits not long after the final game against Honduras.
+At the time of writing, Australia is yet to appoint a successor, with a list of local and international names linked to the role.

 Australia's latest international was played against Honduras on November 15th, 2017.
 The full lineup was as follows.